 Z-Wave devices can be grouped together to create a favorite.
-This option allows you to program up to 20 favorites in your system and then ADD, EDIT OR REMOVE up to 25 Z-Wave devices in a favorite.
+This option allows you to program up to 20 favorites in your system and then add up to 25 Z-Wave devices in a favorite.
 When activated from the FAVORITE user menu, a command is sent to its Z-Wave Devices.
 A favorite can only be activated or turned on.
 A separate favorite must be created to change the conditions set by the first favorite.